antonfirsov/docs/2020/03-Mar/Spark/DataFrame.md

 #### Goal

-The main goal of this work is to improve UDF creation in .NET for Spark through a set of convenience APIs introducing Microsoft.Data.Analysis DataFrames to .NET for Spark.
+The main goal of this work is to improve UDF creation in .NET for Spark through a set of convenience APIs introducing Microsoft.Data.Analysis DataFrames.

 Let's start off with some context about data-sharing in Spark UDFs.
 Apache Spark streams data to most modern UDFs in the [Apache Arrow][10] format.
 Apache Arrow provides a standardized, language-dependent format for working with data in-memory.
 It's designed for high-performance, efficient analysis through its columnar memory format, and it provides libraries and zero-copy messaging for communication across processes.